What Is Atrial Fibrillation (AFib) Ablation?

 AFib causes the upper chamber of your heart to quiver fast.
 This is caused by abnormal electrical activity in the atria.
 AFib is commonly triggered by fast electrical discharges coming from the pulmonary veins.
 The procedure targets the areas with abnormal activity and the main focus is to isolate the pulmonary veins.

-• Decrease chances of ER and hospital visits
+• Decrease ER and hospital visits

-• Decrease chances of developing persistent AFib
+• Reduce the risk of persistent AFib

-• Decrease the risk of developing dementia
+• Lower the risk of developing dementia

 How Is AFib Ablation Performed?